Notes on the Geography of Uzbekistan: Khiva: Tash Hauli

 The opposing wall.

 This is the Ishrat Hauli, most easily distinguished by the celebratory yurt.
-The tiles are in comparatively poor condition.
+The tiles are in much poorer condition.

 The iwan is intact.